Effects of fuel and soot concentrations on the inception and development of contrails: Results

-Figure \ref{fig:scatteringMean} shows the mean elastic scattering intensity $I_\rt{vv}$ by ice particles from experiments (right) and their comparisons with numerical simulations evaluated through Mie scattering solution (left).
-We note that the scattering intensity decreases with decreasing equivalence ratio for both ethylene and propane flames, despite increments in soot diameter and fractal dimension (Table \ref{tab:exp_cond}).
-This is because water vapor content and soot concentrations simultaneously drop with decreasing $\phi$, thereby overcoming the marginal effect of poorer INPs.
-Interestingly, simulations capture this trend but underestimate the scattering intensities for the lowest-sooting propane flame.
-Propane flames generate lower soot concentrations when compared to ethylene flames, but higher water vapor content in the exhaust (Table \ref{tab:exp_cond}).
-Typically, this results in lower scattering coefficients, highlighting the benefits of lower PM content except in the lowest-sooting propane flame (Fig. \ref{fig:scatteringMean}b).
-The anomalous increase in $I^\rt{sca}_\rt{vv}$ for low-sooting propane flames might be attributed to the activation of volatile particulate matter, a trend proposed for low sooting flames \cite{karcher2018formation, voigt2025substantial}.
+Figure \ref{fig:scatteringMean} shows the mean elastic scattering intensity $\bar{I}_\rt{vv}$ by ice particles from experiments (right) and their comparisons with numerical simulations evaluated through Mie scattering solution (left).
+We note that the scattering intensity decreases with decreasing equivalence ratio for exhausts from ethylene and propane flames, despite increments in soot diameter and fractal dimension (Table \ref{tab:exp_cond}).
+This is because water vapor content and $N_\rt{s}$ simultaneously drop with decreasing $\phi$, thereby overcoming the marginal effect of poorer INPs.
+For \ce{C2H4} exhausts, $\bar{d}_\rt{m}$ remains identical, so the change in $I_\rt{vv}$ scales with decreasing $N_\rt{s}$ at globally leaner exhausts.
+On the other hand, for $\ce{C3H8}$ exhausts, $\phi=0.161$ has lower $\bar{d}_\rt{m}$ and $N_\rt{s}$ than $\phi=0.186$.
+So, the decrease in intensity is due to a combination of smaller ice particles formed at an almost lower order of magnitude concentration.
+Across the two fuels, propane flames generate lower $N_\rt{s}$ when compared to ethylene flames, but contain higher water vapor content in the exhaust (Table \ref{tab:exp_cond}).
+Typically, this results in lower scattering coefficients, highlighting the benefits of lower PM content.
 The benefits of lower PM content, for typically higher sooting flames, in avoiding contrail scattering are also noted in the comparison of \ce{C2H4} flame with $\phi=0.186$ and \ce{C3H8} flame with $\phi=0.161$.
-Each of these flames have a similar $x^{(v)}_{\textrm{H2O}}$, but the lower sooting propane flame results in much smaller scattering cross sections.
+Each of these flames have a similar $x^\rt{v}_{\ce{H2O}}$, but the lower sooting propane flame results in much smaller scattering cross sections.